binqbit/svpi/README.md

 ## Flags

-- `svpi <command> [--flags...] <data>`: How to use flags
+- `svpi <command> [flags...] [params...]`: How to use flags

-- `svpi list/set --password / -p ...`: Use password for encryption/decryption
+- `svpi list/set --password / -p`: Use password for encryption/decryption

-- `svpi set --password2 / -p2 ...`: Use password with confirmation for encryption
+- `svpi set --password2 / -p2`: Use password with confirmation for encryption

+- `svpi set --root-encrypt / -re`: Use root password for encryption/decryption

 - `svpi set/get --clipboard / -c`: Copy data to/from clipboard